-By providing news stories for your local newspaper you can ensure your community understands what bullying is and how they can work with you to prevent it.
-You can also develop a relationship with the newspaper and perhaps bring the editor on board with the issue.
+By providing news stories for your local newspaper you can ensure your community understands what bullying is and how they can work with you to support wellbeing and prevent bullying.
+You can also develop a relationship with the newspaper and perhaps bring the editor on board.